Lewis Gibson (figure skater)

-Lewis Gibson (born 1 May 1994) is a Scottish ice dancer who represents Great Britain.
+Lewis Gibson (born 1 May 1994) is a British ice dancer.
 With his skating partner, Lilah Fear, he is the 2025 World bronze medalist; theirs was the first World medal for Britain in 41 years.
-As well, Gibson is a two-time European silver medalist (2023–24), an ten-time Grand Prix medalist (including four gold), a seven-time ISU Challenger Series gold medalist, and a seven-time British national champion (2017, 2019–2020, 2022–2025).
+He is also a four-time European medalist, a two-time Grand Prix Final bronze medalist, a ten-time Grand Prix medalist (including four gold), an eight-time ISU Challenger Series gold medalist, and an eight-time British national champion (2017, 2019–2020, 2022–2026).
+Fear and Gibson represented Great Britain at the 2022 and 2026 Winter Olympics.

 Personal life

 Gibson was born on 1 May 1994 in Prestwick, Scotland.
 He was raised in Prestwick and played football before becoming interested in skating.

 Gibson is gay and is married to Joshua Walsh.
 For some time, he was reluctant to publicly discuss his sexuality due to concerns about homophobia within the judged sport of figure skating, but subsequently said, "I can't live never sharing who I am and sharing who I love."